Finding A Way Through Separation

 Family Mediation is used in order to help both parents work together so that they can come to an agreement on the child arrangements orders.

-A mediator is someone who has experience working with children and can help both parents and the court to come to a solution that is going to be in their child’s best interest.
+The Just Divorce Mediator is someone who has experience working with children and can help both parents and the court to come to a solution that is going to be in their child’s best interest.

 The parent who wants to work with the mediator is going to want to make sure that their wishes are respected and the other parent understands what is being discussed.